axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-12-we-remember.markdown

  <p>We remember what makes feel, what is  meaningful, the horrific and the joyful.<a href="#en01"><sup id="bm01">1&nbsp;</sup></a> We dont&rsquo;t remember words or actions, but we dont&rsquo;t forget what was so hurtful or what was lovingly said.</p>
  <p>This is what came up after reading <em>Consciousness as a Memory System</em>.
 It describes the authors&rsquo; theory of &ldquo;conciousness as memory,&rdquo; how we think and how we perceive the world around us.</p>
  <div class="_citation">
   Consciousness is directed toward an object; it is about something (ie, intentionality).
 We experience consciousness as unified, as one experience, rather than as separate experiences of sights, sounds, smells, thoughts, feelings, and so on (<em>ie</em>, unity).
-We have the capacity to be conscious of some things and not others (ie, selectivity).
+We have the capacity to be conscious of some things and not others (<em>ie</em>, selectivity).
 Objects of consciousness are there transiently; the contents of consciousness tend to change (<em>ie</em>, transience).
   <p class="_signature"> Andrew Budson, Kenneth Richman, Elizabeth Kensinger.<br><em>Consciousness as a Memory System</em>.</p>
  </div>
  <p>I went to sleep I was thinking about <em>what</em> we remember vs what we never commit to memory.
 What urges us to spend the energy of building a memory?
-What made that a good choice from the point of view of evolution?</p>
+What made that a good evolutionary choice? &ldquo;We remember what makes feel&hellip; &rdquo;</p>
 <h1 class="_section">ENDNOTES</h1>
  <ol>
   <li id="en01">